endonoh0/tweeter/README.md

 ## Installation

-1. Clone this repository in your machine.
+1. Clone this repository into your machine.

 2. Install dependencies using the `npm install` command.